travis-ci/docs-travis-ci-com/user/build-stages.md

 ## Naming your Build Stages

-Stages are identified by their names.
+Stages are identified by their names, which are composed of names and emojis.

-You can use any arbitrary names you like and include emojis to your stage names.
 The first letter of a stage name is automatically capitalized for aesthetical reasons, so you don't have to deal with uppercase strings in your `.travis.yml` file.

 Also, you do not have to specify the name on every single job (as shown in the example above).
 The default stage is `test`.
 Jobs that do not have a stage name are assigned to the previous stage name if one exists, or the default stage name if there is no previous stage name.
 This means that if you set the stage name on the first job of each stage, the build will work as expected.